hashicorp/learn-terraform-aws-cloud-control/README.md

 # AWS CC provider tutorial

+This information is under Non-Disclosure Agreement and not for disclosure outside HashiCorp except with AWS.
+At this time we ask that you do not discuss or mention the contents with HashiCorp customers or prospects or external parties.

 For now, you must build the provider to use the tutorial.
 On release (Sept 30th), it will be in the registry as a normal provider.
 To install the provider
 manually: